 Conclusion

-All in all, we only had one full day exploring Mykonos Island as the first afternoon our flight from Athens was running quite late, and our last day we visited Delos Island.
+All in all, we only had one full day exploring Mykonos Island.
+Unfortunately, the first afternoon our flight from Athens was running quite late, and our last day we visited Delos Island so that just let us this day for exploring Mykonos.
 Personally, I felt one full day was enough, and we explored every place we had wanted to.
 We did not see the Pelican though!

 Follow me on Instagram!!!!